qtekfun/SuperDebloater/README.md

 I've been using for months Huawei P40 Pro but I don't like some of the apps that has included Huawei in their firmwares so this is a clean.

 ## Usage (WIP)
+Just launch the following command:

+./launcher.sh

+It's required to have installed adb.
+By the moment only for UNIX systems.

 ## Authors
 ### Core Team (in order of first code contribution)